-G.O.A.L.S. stands for Greater Opportunities Advancing Leadership and Science, so if you know a girl who's really into STEM (science, technology, engineering, and mathematics) subjects, listen up.
-If she's currently in eighth or ninth grade and goes to school in NYC, she's eligible to apply for this FREE program at the Intrepid Sea, Air & Space Museum.
+G.O.A.L.S. stands for Greater Opportunities Advancing Leadership and Science, so if you know a girl who's really into STEM (science, technology, engineering, and mathematics) subjects, listen up: If she's currently in eighth or ninth grade and goes to school in NYC, she's eligible to apply for this FREE program at the Intrepid Sea, Air & Space Museum.
 Participants will engage in field studies, workshops, and hands-on STEM activities.
-Only 50 girls are accepted into this highly-competitive program and applications are due Monday, March 20.
-The program runs from July 10-August 18.
+Only 50 girls are accepted into this highly competitive program and applications are due Monday, March 19.
+The program runs for six weeks in July and August.
 Teacher recommendations and an interview are also required.
 Organizers say G.O.A.L.S. is more youth leadership program than traditional camp and participants are expected to attend school-year alumni events.
 They also have access to internship and mentoring opportunities down the line.

 Goddard Riverside Community Center – Upper West Side

-This Upper West Side nonprofit runs a trio of summer camps.
-Its Beacon Program, for ages 11-13 is no-cost.
-Its other two programs, catering to kids from first through ninth grades, are low cost.
+This Upper West Side nonprofit runs four summer camps.
+Its Beacon Program, for ages 11–14 is no-cost.
+Its other three programs, catering to kids from kindergarten through eighth grades, are low cost.
 Registration generally opens in early February.